NicolaLampis/hackathon_ci/README.md

 ## UX (User Experience) ##
 ​
 ### Project Goals ###

--To come up with a website that will help people to celebrate St Patrick’s day together, while apart.
+- To come up with a website that will help people to celebrate St Patrick’s day together, while apart.
--We want to make effective use of course knowledge and collaborate together -Make a project that works and is practical
+- We want to make effective use of course knowledge and collaborate together.
+- Make a project that works and is practical.
--Work together as a team and ensure each team member feels included and has the opportunity to contribute what they are able and we all have fun and learn the skills necessary for collaboration.
+- Work together as a team and ensure each team member feels included and has the opportunity to contribute what they are able and we all have fun and learn the skills necessary for collaboration.
--Give attention to the project presentation and adhere to the theme -Build something awesome that we are proud of as a team.
+- Give attention to the project presentation and adhere to the theme.
+- Build something awesome that we are proud of as a team.
 ​
 ​
-The **features** on the website will:
+#### The FEATURES on the website will: ####
+- Give the user a way to compete with friends and family using an Irish themed quiz game and allow them to keep up to date with our next quizzes through social media pages.
 ​

--Give the user a way to compete with friends and family using an Irish themed quiz game and allow them to keep up to date with our next quizzes through social media pages.
-​
-I achieved this by:
+#### I achieved this by: ####
--Making a fun story and game with various Irish themed questions.
+- Making a fun story and game with various Irish themed questions.
--Providing social media links in the footer section of each page.
+- Providing social media links in the footer section of each page.

 ### User Goals ###

+- The user will test their knowledge on Irish culture, history and geography
+- The user will learn more about Irish culture, history and geography
+- The user will gain points (gold coins) and be able to compare with other users.

 ​
--The user will test their knowledge on Irish culture, history and geography -The user will learn more about Irish culture, history and geography -The user will gain points (gold coins) and be able to compare with other users.

-​
 ### User Stories ###
 ​
 - As a user, I want the home screen to be simple with a clear indication of what I can do and to be able to navigate it easily.
-- As a user, I want to play the game so I can compete against my friends and win the game
+- As a user, I want to play the game so I can compete against my friends and win the game.
-- As a user, I want to see the button to Start the game and would like to see the answers as I select them and see the score increase as I progress through the game
+- As a user, I want to see the button to Start the game and would like to see the answers as I select them and see the score increase as I progress through the game.
-- As a user I would like the game to have an Irish theme
+- As a user I would like the game to have an Irish theme.
-- As a user, I want to see social media links in the footer
+- As a user, I want to see social media links in the footer.
-- as a user I want to see my score at the end of the quiz
+- as a user I want to see my score at the end of the quiz.
-- as a user I want to know more about St Patrick, so that i have a better knowledge about it
+- as a user I want to know more about St Patrick, so that i have a better knowledge about it.
-- as a user i want to see my progress, how many questions are left and how many i already answered
+- as a user i want to see my progress, how many questions are left and how many i already answered.
-- as a user i want to give an answer and have feedback whether it is correct or not ​
+- as a user i want to give an answer and have feedback whether it is correct or not.
+​
 ### Site Owner Goals ###
 ​
--As a site owner, I want to create an interactive website to present a clean, easy to understand display of information.
+- As a site owner, I want to create an interactive website to present a clean, easy to understand display of information.
--As a site owner, I want the user to see the social media links in the footer so they know how to interact with us.
+- As a site owner, I want the user to see the social media links in the footer so they know how to interact with us.
 ​
 ​
 ---